aegypius/wp-da-widgets/readme.txt

 == Changelog ==

+= 0.1.6 =
+* Issue #3: Adding support for category filtering on galleries and favourites

 = 0.1.5 =
 * Issue #1: Fixed
 * Added an option to enable debugging in global options